carbon-native/carbon-native/CONTRIBUTING.md

 * Tyler Buchea
 * Josh Buchea

-After publishing you have to manually update the root `package.json` file to match the new version in `./dist/package.json`, commit, and push the change.

 To deploy the Kitchen Sink app to Expo you will need the Expo CLI tool `npm install -g exp` after that you can run `exp publish`.
 Only specified organizations admins should have access to publish on Expo: